traumedy/Video-Download/README.md

 .
 Safari (MacOS)
 .
 Vivaldi (Windows)

 All settings in the GUI are stored between executions including the window size.

-Currently when selecting a container file extension, the requested format will attempt to be downloaded from the server _if it is available_.
-If none is selected, the 'best quality' format will be downloaded.
+Every site has a limited selection of file types, audio and video codecs.
+Use the `List formats` button available when `Single URL` is selecte at the top to view the available formats for a site based on any video URL.

 The file progress bar does not work with some sites.
 This may be a limitation of the yt_dlp library.

-## Todo

-More format selection options and post processing options will be added.